Get involved and have your say

 A public petition can be debated at a council meeting under the agenda item 'The Croydon Debate'.

 If you have a petition that you would like to be debated, you should send a copy of the petition, including the full wording and the signatures, to democratic.services@croydon.gov.uk.
-Petitions should be submitted up to 15 working days before the council meeting so that it can be checked and verified by Democratic Services.
+Petitions should be submitted up to 15 clear working days before the council meeting so that it can be checked and verified by Democratic Services.

 E-petitions are also accepted.
 If you have conducted an online petition please download the spreadsheet of the e-signatures so that they can be verified.
 If more than one petition is received they will be taken in the order which they were received and scheduled for the next council meeting.